Theory of propagating spin wave spectroscopy using inductive antennas: conditions for unidirectional energy flow

 In this work, we substantially upgrade the previous versions of a formalism \cite{sushruth_electrical_2020, devolder_measuring_2021} to provide a comprehensive but still simple and efficient method to model and understand inductive devices harnessing propagating spin waves.
 We provide physically transparent formulas at the cost of minor approximations.
 This formalism enables to discern the unique possibilities offered by systems whose spin waves have a linear dispersion relation: the possibility for a unidirectional flow of the spin wave energy, and to additionally tailor its frequency response for frequency filtering.

 The paper is organized as follows.
 Section \ref{TheExcitationProblem} revisits an apparently simple problem: the magnetic field generated by a single-wire antenna and how it excites magnetization precession.
 A reciprocal space analysis leads to a proper definition of the concept of helicity match/mismatch.
 We then analyse the stray field emitted by a spin wave texture and how it couples to a wire antenna used as an inductive detector.
 We evidence that some spin waves do not emit stray field on one side of the film, such that inductive detection is rigorously blind to these "dark" modes (section \ref{TheDetectionProblem}).
 We then combine emission, propagation and detection to issue the formalism enabling the calculation of antenna-to-antenna transmission coefficients (section \ref{TheTransmissionProblem}). \\ In the second part of the paper, we apply this formalism to paradigmatic situations.
 Section \ref{LinDisp} shows the results for spin waves possessing a line-shaped dispersion relation and a diagonal susceptibility tensor.
 Section \ref{lemma} reports a useful lemma that is required to account for other dispersion relations.
-Sections \ref{Vdisp} and \ref{FlatDisp} consider successively $\vee$-shaped and flat-shaped dispersion relations, still with a diagonal susceptibility tensor.
+Section \ref{Vdisp} consider $\vee$-shaped dispersion relations, still with a diagonal susceptibility tensor.
 The section \ref{FullSusceptTensor} accounts for the full susceptibility tensor; section \ref{AntiDiag} identifies to what extent this modifies the antenna-to-antenna transmission for all the previously considered dispersion relations.
-Finally, section \ref{discussion} discusses the results and proposes how to combine the single-sided wavevector emission together with the unidirectional energy flow, in order to design novel frequency filters.
+Finally, sections \ref{discussion} and \ref{Applications} discuss the results and propose how to combine the single-sided wavevector emission together with the unidirectional energy flow, in order to design novel frequency filters.
+The appendix gathers calculation details as well as the specific case of a flat-shaped dispersion relation.